 The interview process used by Microsoft and Google selects bright people who can solve programming problems in less than an hour.
 Some of these people may also be able to design and build large complex software systems that take months to implement, but this is an accidental outcome.
 In evaluating the future performance of a candidate for a software engineering job, these companies adopt the same caveat that is seen at the end of mutual fund advertisements: Past performance is not indicative of future results.
 Microsoft, Google and companies like them are staking a claim to the idea that future performance is demonstrated by the cleverness that someone shows in solving puzzles or programming problems during the interview.

 I have been fortunate to have had the opportunity to work on a number of challenging software projects.
 I have been part of a small team that designed and developed a dataflow parallel processor.
 At MasPar Computer Corp.
 I worked on compilers for MasPar's massively parallel processor.
 I was a project lead and core developer for a Verilog hardware design language compiler that generated native code and FPGA logic to support VLSI test bench simulation.
 Currently my work involves the design and implementation of a query language for graph structured databases.
-I have published a book (on a now dead programming language called Modula-2) and several research papers.
+I have written a book (on a now dead programming language called Modula-2) and several research papers.
 I have authored a Lawrence Livermore Technical Report that describes some of my query language work.

 A software engineer with experience on a number of challenging and demanding projects was a sought after employee before 2000.
 Job interviews usually focused on the projects you worked on, your part in the project and how you dealt with challenging problems.
 In these interviews your past experience was important and was an important factor in whether or not you were offered a job.
 These interviews were based on the idea that past performance is a predictor of future performance.